tardate/LittleArduinoProjects/Electronics101/BatteryManagement/Aguhajsu1S3A/README.md

 ## Testing a Charge

 I'm testing a charge cycle with an old 1300mAh battery.
-A good rule of thumb is to charge at a maximum current of arround 0.5C (650mA), so I set my bench power supply for 5V with 500mA current limit for this charge test.
+A good rule of thumb is to charge at a maximum current of around 0.5C (650mA), so I set my bench power supply for 5V with 500mA current limit for this charge test.
 This is a very crude constant current charge profile.